 Anonymity

-With the rise of publicly available genetic testing, lifelong, completely anonymous donation is difficult.
-However, we will not share your name or contact information with the egg recipient or future children unless you authorize it.
-When a match is made, you and/or the recipient can choose to remain anonymous during and after donation.
-Our goal is to respect your privacy as well as support you and the recipient family with common informational needs.
-A full explanation of the latest laws and practices around de-identifying information is provided in the donor consent form.
-We will also discuss this topic with you in depth during the screening process.
+With the rise of publicly available genetic testing, lifelong, completely anonymous donation is not possible.
+However, Duke Fertility offers various donor/recipient contact methods.
+Your options are to be identified before or at the time of the donation, after the donor-conceived child has reached age 18, or not to be identified.
+We will not intentionally share your name or contact information with the egg recipient or with future children unless you authorize it.
+Our goal is to respect your privacy as well as support you and the recipient's family with common information needs.
+A full explanation of the latest practices around de-identifying information is provided in the donor consent form.
+We will also discuss and further explain this topic during your visit with the psychologist.

 Donor Sibling Registry